stub22/gravax/gravax_web/axLam_docs/axLamTypes.md

 In all cases the fields and type parameters used by these core types may only refer to other AxLam-Data types.
 This property may be checked during a serialization, up to the ordinary limits inherent in Scala type erasure.
 Using common AxLam facilities helps to ensure Core-compliance at compile time as well.

-0) General Proviso:  No mutable data
+#### 0) General Provisos:  No mutable data, no macros, no gratuitous fanciness
   * no vars, no futures, no mutable collections, no hidden mutable data
+  * no macros
+  * avoid unnecessary imports
+  * extra-tightness : avoid implicits completely

-1) Scala 'type' operator, applied only to other AxLam-Core types *These are completely erased at runtime.
-We use them only as syntactic sugar.
-They are very useful as an organizing syntax.
+#### 1) Use scala 'type' defintion operator, applied only to other AxLam-Core types

+  * These are completely erased at runtime.
+We use them for readability and compile-time type safety.
-  *Unlike macros they require no special considerations.
+  * Unlike macros the abstract 'type' specs require no special compiler considerations.

-2) Product types, isomorphic to cartesian products:
+#### 2) Product types, isomorphic to cartesian products:

   * Tuples (of other AxLam-Core value)
   * Case classes (with field containing only AxLam-Core values)
     * fields, defs, vals of these case classes may only reference AxLam-Core values
     * _tight_ case classes have no contents besides their matchable constructor fields

-3) Sum types, equivalent to tagged unions
+#### 3) Sum types, equivalent to tagged unions
   * Option, Either (of Axlam Core types!)
   * All the related constructors:  Some, None, Left, Right
   * Sealed traits (which are usually implemented by neighboring case classes)